-Keto Meats Shopping List
+Keto Proteins and Meats Shopping List

-Since hormones and antibiotics are fat soluble and a ketogenic diet is high in fat, it is important to consume higher quality fatty meat.
+The quality of the proteins and meats that we eat matters on keto.
+Since hormones and antibiotics are fat-soluble and a ketogenic diet is high in fat, it is important to consume higher-quality fatty meat.
 Another alternative if you cannot afford to get grass-fed and grass finished meat is to opt for a leaner cut of beef and add a high quality oil to your meal.

 If you use collagen peptides or want to add it to your diet after talking with your health care professional, we recommend Naked Nutrition Collagen Peptides Protein Powder.
-This product is grass-fed and pasture-raised, and is GMO free, dairy free, soy free, gluten free, and free of growth hormones.
+This product is grass-fed and pasture-raised, and is GMO-free, dairy-free, soy-free, gluten-free, and free of growth hormones.

 Keto Fats Shopping List

-With most of us transitioning from the standard American diet which is high in omega 6 fatty acids, it is important to put a focus on increasing the omega 3 fatty acids in our diet which have anti-inflammatory properties.
+With most of us transitioning from the standard American diet which is high in omega-6 fatty acids, it is important to put a focus on increasing the omega-3 fatty acids in our diet which have anti-inflammatory properties.

 - Cod liver oil

-- Egg yolk
+- Egg yolks